edgars-avenins/Bug-tracker/README.md

 ```
 The client will be available on http://localhost:8080 and the server on http://localhost:3000.
 Note that you will still need to manage CORS between the two, as they are on different ports.

+#Everything above is from boilerplate

+##Timebox

+Researching what are the requirements of bug tracking app
+14:25 - 14:45
+15:00 - 15:30

+Coding
+15:55 -